avhou/dne/report-markdown/dne-report.md

 # Methodology and Implementation

 ## Research methodology

-We started by examining the dataset [@dataset].
-Outlier analysis yielded no results, and we performed a number of standard checks on the quality of the data and decided not to exclude any data from the dataset.

-Given a basic transformer architecture, we implemented a number of attention mechanisms to investigate influence on prediction RMSE.
-We first evaluated different models by varying some hyperparameters and by varying data aggregation (see Table \ref{table:hyperparameters}).
-Given our limited computational resources, we chose a fixed set of hyperparameter and aggregation values for the rest of the experiments.
-All experiments used a forecast size of 1.
-Note that this is linked to the aggregation level, i.e. when using ``1 day'' aggregation, forecasting one value means forecasting the next day.
-When using 1h aggregation, forecasting one value means forecasting the next hour.
+Given a basic transformer architecture, we implemented a number of attention mechanisms.
+Because of our limited computational resources, it was not possible to perform an automated hyperparameter sweep such as GridSearch or RandomizedSearch.
+Therefor we started with manually evaluating the different models by varying some hyperparameters (see Table \ref{table:hyperparameters}).
+The optimal set of hyperparameter and aggregation values was then used for the rest of the experiments.

-Data was split in a training part (63 %), a validation part (10 %), and a test part (27 %).
-To accomplish this split, all data was sorted chronologically.
-All data up to but not including 2020 served as training data, the data of 2020 up to but not including 2021 served as validation data, and data of 2021 and later served as test data.
-All input data was scaled using a `MinMaxScaler` to scale the values to the range of [0, 1].
+The data from up to 2020 was used for training.
+The period from 2020 up untill 2021 was used for validation, and finally the test-set contained all data starting from 2021.
+All input data was scaled using a `MinMaxScaler` to normalize the values to $[0, 1]$.
 Models were first trained on the training dataset and then validated on the validation dataset for a maximum of 100 epochs.
-To limit computation we kept track of the minimum average validation error across all epochs.
 An early stop was forced if the average validation error of the running epoch exceeded the minimum average validation error 5 consecutive times, as this indicates the validation error was no longer decreasing.
-Each model was then tested on the testing set and all losses (training losses, validation losses and test losses) were kept for later analysis.
+Each model was then tested on the test-set and all losses (training losses, validation losses and test losses) were kept for later analysis.
 In all cases, RMSE was used as the loss metric.

-In order to compare the prediction of the trained transformer models to the Elia predictions, we kept the Elia predictions in the test set as an additional feature.
-This feature was not used for training or validation.
-Elia predictions are done per quarter hour, and were aggregated using averaging where necessary to obtain the same aggregation as the input data.

 ## Design elaboration {#sec:design-elaboration}